Camping at Blue Spring State Park: Manatee Magic

 Searching for manatees?
-You've come to the right place – Blue Spring State Park, one of the jewels of Florida’s state parks.
-Surrounded by arching live oaks draped in Spanish moss, the constant 72F spring-fed waters are a winter home for up to 500 manatees.
-Relax under a deep blue sky unfiltered by the haze normally associated with the southern East Coast.
-Winter in Florida - even the manatees seem to understand its magic.
+You've come to the right place.
+Blue Spring State Park, one of the jewels of Florida’s state parks, is the winter home for up to 500 manatees.
+Camping under a deep sapphire sky in a Florida winter - even the manatees seem to understand the magic.

 Paddle with the manatees

 We highly recommend arranging kayaks or canoes with St Johns River Cruises for an early paddle out on the river where you can be certain to enjoy an up-close encounter with the sea cows as they make their way from their overnight sanctuary and into the river to feed.

 The manatees here at Blue Spring State Park are somewhat accustomed to visitors and seem to enjoy the company.
 They readily make their way to you when they hear you paddling along.
 Apparently, they take advantage of the rough undersides of the canoes and kayaks and use them as back scratchers.
 The friendly boat rental agents tell us that they've been known to team up on kayaks and give them a playful flip!

 Weighing up to 1,200 lbs, manatees seem to be as friendly as they look and certainly are a curious lot.
 Being mammals, they must surface to breath and they are likely to give you a sniff in the process.
 During the winter months, they spend about half of their day sleeping in warm secluded waters like Blue Spring, but come out in the morning hours to feed on plants in the river and return in the afternoon to the warmth of the spring.
 Therefore, you’ll want to time your paddle or boardwalk stroll accordingly for the best viewing.